k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 number of nodes, the operator will start with the rack that comes first in the datacenter definition.

 Let's take a look at an example.
-Suppose we have a 3 node cluster with the following racks:
+Suppose we have a 3-node datacenter with the following racks:

 * `rack1` with 1 node
 * `rack2` with 1 node